Pregnancy/ maternity related dismissals

 Not included in the Employment Rights Bill.

 This reform will be part of the Government’s longer-term plan as it recognises that it will take longer to consider how to make changes and implement them.
-It has committed to conducting a full review on this topic.
+The review is set to run for 18 months and will then set a roadmap for taking potential reforms forward to implementation.

 Await developments.